shang-chieh0830/Time-Series-Analysis/docs/01-Introduction-to-R.md

 # Introduction to R

-We will go over some of the basic R operations in this section.
+We will go over some of the basic R operations in this chapter.

 If you have questions, you should check [Chris Bilder's website](http://www.chrisbilder.com/stat878/sections.html) for full information.